AugurProject/augur-ui/docs/dev-local-node.md

 ## running ethereum local node

 After pulling down all the code we'll spin up a docker container that runs a local geth node.
+Make sure you have the latest version

+    docker pull augurproject/dev-node-geth:latest

+Run this docker command to spin up docker container

     docker run -it -p 8545:8545 -p 8546:8546 augurproject/dev-node-geth:latest